 A professional and skilled workforce is achieved and sustained by an organizational commitment to training and professional development.
 Such a program must position for success an intellectually agile, flexible, and innovative culture that adheres to the highest standards of professionalism and the values of the American Battle Monuments Commission.
-The agency is on track to meet its goals for training and development.
+The agency met its goals for training and development.